dortania/OpenCore-Install-Guide/config.plist/alder-lake.md

 ### Output

 Relating to OpenCore's visual output, leave everything here as default as we have no use for these quirks.

 ### ProtocolOverrides

-Mainly relevant for Virtual machines, legacy macs and FileVault users.
+Mainly relevant for Virtual machines, legacy Macs and FileVault users.
 See here for more details: [Security and FileVault](https://dortania.github.io/OpenCore-Post-Install/)

 ### Quirks